-It was also noted that further sites could still be considered if this preferred site was dismissed during site investigations.
-Further sites suggested included Beacon Park at the end of Greenhough Road although noted that was on Greenbelt land.
-The other was the BRS site although noted it was a constrained site and may be more costly to build due to being in the conservation area however it was felt it may help driving footfall to the city centre.
+It was also noted that there could be further sites could still be considered if this preferred site was dismissed during land investigations.
+These further sites were Beacon Park at the end of Greenhough Road although noted that was on Greenbelt land.
+The other was the BRS site although noted it may be more costly to build due to being in the conservation area however it was felt it may help driving footfall to the city centre.